Sampling and Reconstructing Angular Domains with Uniform Arrays: Introduction

 \subsection{Our contributions}

-In this work we leverage the Fourier duality between the space where \gls{ULA} antennas are placed and the sine of the incident angle to be focused, defined as \gls{LAD}.
-This allows to apply the Nyquist-Shannon sampling theorem~\cite{shannon1949communication} to these two domains to derive the \gls{SARA} criterion for \gls{ULA} acquisitions, determining how many and which angles must be sampled.
-Further, we show that the Whittaker-Shannon interpolation can be used to reconstruct the angular response observed by the \gls{ULA} for any possible angle, and the final solution is shown to coincide with the trigonometric interpolation~\cite{jackson1913accuracy} of the angular samples, if they are taken uniformly in the \gls{LAD} domain.
-Finally, a computationally efficient implementation of this interpolation is derived by extending \gls{DFT} interpolation~\cite{jain1979high} with some necessary modifications.
-The proposed \gls{SARA} is particularly useful with imaging techniques, where one is not interested in a sparse representation of the channel, but rather in its overall angular response.
+In this work we leverage the Fourier duality between the space where \gls{ULA} antennas are placed and the \gls{LAD}, defined as the sine of the incident angle with a linear coefficient depending on the antenna spacing and wavelength.
+This allows us to \begin{itemize} \item derive the \gls{SARA} criterion for \gls{ULA} and \gls{URA} angular response acquisitions, determining how many and which angles must be sampled such that lossless reconstruction can be done for any possible angle without resorting to the channel sparsity assumption. \gls{SARA} is built by applying the Nyquist-Shannon sampling theorem~\cite{shannon1949communication} to the array space and the \gls{LAD} domains.
+Then, the Whittaker-Shannon interpolation has been used as starting point to derive the formulas to reconstruct the angular response.
+The final solution is shown to coincide with the trigonometric interpolation~\cite{jackson1913accuracy} of the angular samples, if they are taken uniformly in the \gls{LAD} domain; \item prove that a computationally efficient implementation of the lossless reconstruction can be obtained as a particular case of \gls{DFT} interpolation~\cite{jain1979high}; \item compare via extensive numerical simulations the performance of \gls{SARA} in both angular estimation and RF imaging against interpolation baselines and the multiple signal classification (MUSIC) algorithm~\cite{schmidt1986multiple}, showing \gls{SARA} approaches the \gls{CRLB} for \gls{LAD} estimation of an impulsive target~\cite{baronkin2001cramer}. \end{itemize} {The proposed \gls{SARA} is particularly useful with imaging techniques, where one is not interested in a sparse representation of the channel, but rather in its overall response at every angle visible by the antenna array, like in~\cite{rajamaki2019analog,rajamaki2020hybrid}.} However, we show in our numerical evaluations that the proposed non-sparse reconstruction is valid also to estimate the sparse angular components of wireless channels, that is the typical assumption for \gls{mmWave} and higher carrier frequency systems~\cite{alkhateeb2013hybrid}.